-Integrated Studies combines career skills with general education classes to enable students to more easily transfer credit to a four-year institution.
-Students may add a general education component to any two-year program offered at the College.
+Integrated Studies combines career skills with specific general education classes to enable students to more easily transfer credits to a four-year institution.
+Students may add this general education component to any of our two-year degrees and most of our one-year certificates.
+Students complete 30 hours towards their degree or certificate before taking general education classes.
 Students must complete at least 30 hours in a skill area before beginning the general studies component.